openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-with-docker.md

 docker network create myFirstZitiNetwork
 ```

-When starting containers participating in this OpenZiti Network, the docker network name will be supplied as a parameter
+When starting containers participating in this network, the docker network name will be supplied as a parameter
 to the `docker` command.
 It's important for containers to be able to address other containers on the docker network,
 this requires predictable container names on the docker network.
 When looking at the example commands below, these
 options are the ones controlling the network name and network alias on the network: